 I like to pre-roast the butternut squash slices just as an extra insurance policy that they will be soft enough.
 I also want to avoid any excessive moisture, so pre-roasting takes care of that for us.
 Once you have all of your pretty slices of apple and shallot, you are more than set.
 I also did a little sprinkle of vegan cheese on mine, but this is optional.

-If you’re into savoury pies and cozy butternut things, I’d recommend checking out this spinach and mushroom polenta pie or my super creamy butternut orzo with Brussels sprouts.
-If you’re in the midst of planning your downsized holiday get together, I have lots of ideas here for you.
+If you’re into cozy butternut things, I’d recommend checking out this roasted vegan butternut squash soup with apples and pecans or my super creamy butternut orzo with Brussels sprouts.
+If you’re in the midst of planning your holiday get together, I have lots of ideas here for you.

 I hope that you’ll give this vegan butternut galette a try!
 One of my favourite recipes that I’ve come up with recently.
 Have a great week!